donet-server/donet/docs/01-Introduction.md

 - **AI**

   Artificial Intelligence.
+The name for this is arbitrary, as it is not in any way related to the field of machine learning.
 An AI is a process on the server cluster's internal network that acts as a client connected directly to a Message Director instance.
   This means that all AI clients bypass the Client Agent, as they are part of the 'safe zone.'
+  AI processes have authority over Distributed Objects and host the game's or application's logic.

 - **UD**